panos-kosmidis/protos/test/readme.md

     make test-unit

-The _Special_ and _Integration_ tests require initial database configurations to run.
+The _Special_ and _Integration_ cover the various Database Drivers & Storages functionality.
+These operate on databases, which need to be configured prior to runing the tests.

 The _Test Configuration Tool_ helps you configure your testing environment.
 Run it with: